For a road trip to Cairns, is it cheaper to hire a campervan or to hire a car and stay at backpackers? We're 2 adults + 2 kids.

 One thing about a camper is that you can stay in the amaaaaazing national parks and campgrounds along the way - some of the best part of this roadtrip is the ability to visit and stay in remote places.
 With hostels, you will nearly always be in a town or city.
 I'm sure I would never have seen a platypus if I hadn't wandered down to the still waters beyond the streams shortly after dawn in the Wallaman Falls campground!

-My advice is to think about the kind of trip you and the kids really want (coffee shops/cities/towns and/or nature/parks/wildlife) and make a choice around that. about 10 years ago
+My advice is to think about the kind of trip you and the kids really want (coffee shops/cities/towns and/or nature/parks/wildlife) and make a choice around that. over 10 years ago

 Yes I agree with evilpandas and would have to say "Are you insane wanting to drive from Sydney to Cairns?"
 It is so far, such a long way and there are bits of the drive that are quiet boring.
 I would suggest perhaps drive Sydney to Brisbane and stop at the beaches all along the coast and then fly to Cairns or if you want to do a bit of a drive then fly to Townsville and drive from there to Cairns